DatatracCorporation/BluetoothSerial/README.md

 #### Android
 For Android, `connect` takes a MAC address of the remote device.

-#### Windows Phone
-For Windows Phone, `connect` takes a MAC address of the remote device.
-The MAC address can optionally surrounded with parenthesis. e.g. `(AA:BB:CC:DD:EE:FF)`

 ### Parameters

 - __macAddress_or_uuid__: Identifier of the remote device.